Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 If you have a boat license then renting a boat and exploring at your own pace is the best way to experience the Pakleni islands.

-This private tour is the next best thing, and if you’re on a budget I highly recommend this group tour to the Blue Cave and Pakleni Islands.
+This private tour is the next best thing, and if you’re on a budget I highly recommend this group tour.
 You can also catch a water taxi to the islands, but you’ll be limited to one island.

 Drinks at Backlane